The Three Regimes of Offline-to-Online Reinforcement Learning: A Decomposition of Performance Based on Stability–Plasticity Principle

 Online fine-tuning produces a sequence of policies $\{\pi_n\}_{n=0}^N$ with corresponding performances $\{J(\pi_n)\}_{n=0}^N$.
-Our goal is to understand how these trajectories of performance can be expressed in terms of the prior knowledge identified above and the two complementary properties of stability and plasticity.
+Our goal is to understand how these trajectories of performance can be expressed in terms of the offline priors identified above and the two complementary properties of stability and plasticity.
 This leads to a decomposition of final performance that makes explicit what is preserved from offline training and what is gained during online interaction.

-\paragraph{Stability with regard to a knowledge level.} We define the stability of an online RL training process with respect to a knowledge level $l$, as the ability to retain the relative performance:

-This metric captures the worst-case \emph{performance drop} during online fine-tuning relative to a given baseline \( l \).
-A stability score of zero indicates that performance was never degraded below \( l \); a negative score reflects how much was lost.
+\textbf{Stability with regard to a performance level.} In continual learning, stability is conventionally evaluated through an agent's ability to avoid catastrophic degradation of previously acquired capabilities~\citep{kirkpatrick2017overcoming,lopez2017gradient}.
+Motivated by this established standard, We define the stability of an online RL training process with respect to a performance level $l$, as the ability to retain the relative performance: { }This captures the worst-case performance drop during fine-tuning relative to~$l$.
+A score of zero means no degradation; a negative score measures how much was lost.

-In our setting, the appropriate reference level is the best performance available from the offline pretraining phase, either from the dataset or from the pretrained policy: \begin{myframe}

-\end{myframe} We refer to this as the \emph{offline performance baseline}, and we define stability with respect to it as:
+In our setting, the appropriate reference level is the best performance available from the offline pretraining phase, either from the dataset or from the pretrained policy: { } We refer to this as the \emph{offline performance baseline}, and the stability with respect to it is: { }

-This condition ensures that the fine-tuning process does not degrade below the strongest available offline signal. \paragraph{Plasticity.} We define the plasticity of an online RL algorithm as the ability to \textit{acquire new knowledge}:

-This metric measures the extent to which the performance can improve during fine-tuning, relative to its lowest observed value.
-A larger value indicates stronger capacity to learn from new data.\looseness=-1
+\textbf{Plasticity.} In continual learning, plasticity is characterized by an agent's ability to continually adapt and improve its performance~\citep{nikishin2022primacy,dohare2024loss}.
+Consistent with this established notion, we define the plasticity as the ability to improve during online fine-tuning: { } We quantify it by the largest performance gain attained, namely the gap between the best and worst observed performance.